RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements

 \section{Simulation and Experimental Results}

-This section presents the performance evaluation of the proposed AN-based RIS-assisted PLS system through both simulation and SDR based measurement experiments.
+This section presents the performance evaluation of the proposed AN-based RIS-assisted PLS system through both simulation and SDR-based measurement experiments.
 Specifically, the RIS simulation experiments are performed in MATLAB using the \textit{helperRISsurface} function, where the RIS is divided into two parts.
 The right part with 128 antenna elements in a $16 \times 8$ grid is dedicated to Bob while the left part with the same number of elements is dedicated to Eve.
 The simulation parameters are listed in Table~\ref{tab:3dpositions}.

-The measurement setup is illustrated in Fig.~\ref{fig:measurementsetup}, comprising three SDR devices, two sub-6~GHz horn antennas, a 256-element RIS structure with four tiles ($8 \times 8$) as described in \cite{yerliRIS}.
+The measurement setup is illustrated in Fig.~\ref{fig:measurementsetup}, comprising three SDR devices { (USRP B210)}, two sub-6~GHz horn antennas, a 256-element RIS structure with four tiles ($8 \times 8$) as described in \cite{yerliRIS}.
 One SDR serves as the transmitter (Alice), sending the CS and the AN simultaneously through the ports A and B, respectively, using two separate horn antennas.